LAB02-Admin/HASS.Agent-Docs/docs/introduction.md

 ### Overview

 In general, HASS.Agent is a client (*companion*) application for Home Assistant.
-It's being developed for Windows, with Windows 10 and 11 in mind - previous versions *may* work.
+It's being developed for Windows, with Windows 10 and 11 (fully up-to-date) in mind - previous versions or unpatched systems *may* work.

 The communication goes both ways: HASS.Agent can send data to HA, and HA can send data to HASS.Agent.
 In other words: you can use HASS.Agent to control and inform HA, and you can use HA to control HASS.Agent.